 Fitch Affirms Russian City of Kazan at 'BB-'; Outlook Stable

-Fitch Ratings-London/Warsaw/Frankfurt-17 July 2015: Fitch Ratings has affirmed the Russian City of Kazan's Long-term foreign and local currency Issuer Default Ratings (IDRs) at 'BB-', with Stable Outlooks, and its Short-term foreign currency IDR at 'B'.
-The agency has also affirmed the city's National Long-term rating at 'A+(rus)' with Stable Outlook.
+10 June 2016 Fitch Ratings has affirmed the Russian City of Kazan's Long-Term Foreign and Local Currency Issuer Default Ratings (IDRs) at 'BB-', with Stable Outlooks, and Short-Term Foreign Currency IDR at 'B'.
+The agency has also affirmed the city's National Long-Term Rating at 'A+(rus)' with Stable Outlook.

-The city's outstanding senior unsecured domestic bond ratings have been affirmed at 'BB-' and 'A+(rus)'.
+The city's outstanding senior unsecured domestic bonds have been affirmed at 'BB-' and 'A+(rus)'.

 KEY RATING DRIVERS

-A gradual decline of direct risk in relative terms accompanied by stable operating balance at around 7% of operating revenue, could lead to an upgrade.
+A gradual decline of direct risk relative to current revenue, accompanied by an improving operating balance to around 7% of operating revenue, could lead to an upgrade.

-An increase of direct debt to above 50% of current revenue, and/or further deterioration of operating balance close to zero could lead to a downgrade.
+An increase in direct debt to above 50% of current revenue or a weakening of the operating balance towards zero could lead to a downgrade.

 Company — Kazan